 I promise you there was not a dry eye in the whole room; and with no shame at all.

 My adventure in the Highlands was over forever.
-I gave my rifle away to Sandy (the Head Gamekeeper) and I took my little black Labrador with me back to Ireland.
+I gave my beloved rifle to Sandy (the Head Gamekeeper) and I took my little black Labrador with me back to Ireland.
 His name was ‘Wee Finn of Tulchan’ and he had a pedigree as long as a roll of loo paper.

 I never met the girl again although I sometimes think about her.